Lurkars/gloomhavensecretariat/README.md

 ### Short term plans

 - validation of all existing data
-- automatic add standees, more section/room separation and automation
+- room/section/standee data for all scenarios!
+- add Trail Of Ashes edition data

 ### Long term plans